Abu Dhabi schools rush to revamp canteen menus after junk food ban; parents relieved

 At Maplewood Canadian International School (MCIS), action is underway to revamp its canteen offerings.

-Ahmed El-Sedawy, Chairman of the Parents Council, said: “Our canteen staff is currently reviewing and revising our menu to remove unhealthy items and incorporate healthier options.
-We aim to have significant changes in place within the coming weeks, with a full transition completed by the start of the next academic year.”
+“Our canteen staff is currently reviewing and revising our menu to remove unhealthy items and incorporate healthier options.
+We aim to have significant changes in place within the coming weeks, with a full transition completed by the start of the next academic year,” Ahmed El-Sedawy, Chairman of the Parents Council, said.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.